Liverpool beat West Ham as Nunez off the mark at Anfield

 Jurgen Klopp’s side took the lead through Darwin Nunez and had Alisson to thank for the scores being level at half time as he saved Jarrod Bowen’s penalty kick.

-After the incredible drama of their win against Manchester City at Anfield on Sunday, this was a professional job from Liverpool as they move on to 16 points for the season.
+After the incredible drama of their win against Manchester City at Anfield on Sunday, this was a professional job from Liverpool as they move on to 16 points for the season after consecutive 1-0 home wins.
 West Ham remain on 11 points.

 What we learned from Liverpool vs West Ham